-Extension of protections to dependents.
 Sec.
 308 (50 U.S.C. app. § 538).
-The benefits of the rules provided under Title III (50 U.S.C. app. §§ 531 to 537) of the SCRA are extended to dependents of active duty personnel in their own right.
-A dependent must petition a court for permission to take advantage of those rules, and the court is not required to grant permission if it determines that the ability of the applicant dependent to comply with the terms of the obligation, contract, lease, or bailment has not been materially impaired by the military service of the person upon whom the applicant is dependent.
+This section extends the benefits of the rules provided under title III (50 U.S.C. app. §§ 531 to 537) of the SCRA to dependents of active duty personnel in their own right.
+Dependents must petition a court in order to permit them to take advantage of those rules, and the court is not required to grant permission if it determines that the ability of the applicant dependents to comply with the terms of the obligation, contract, lease, or bailment has not been materially impaired by the military service of the person upon whom the applicants are dependent.

-Title IV: Life Insurance
+IV.
+Life Insurance